Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: Nirvana.

-Operational Insight: Focusing on cultural revolutions (like the rise of grunge or the peak of Britpop) helps teams recall major societal shifts, providing rich background context for various team members’ formative years.
+Operational Insight: Highlighting cultural shifts such as the rise of grunge or Britpop helps teams recall major societal changes, providing valuable context for many team members' formative years.

 12. Reality TV Origins: What reality show about a family premiered in 2009 and launched one of the most significant media empires of the 21st century?